 But if the team solely relies on the tools and processes to straighten all of their issues, then there will a whole lot of misunderstandings among the teammates, which will further create fatal roadblocks in the development process, tanking the project.

-This is why the founders insisted that the interactions among the teammates have to be top-notch to fend off obstacles and bringing value to the company.
+This is why the founders insisted that the interactions among the teammates have to be top-notch to fend off obstacles and bring value to the company.

 One of the best ways to forget the tools and processes and focus on interactions is to involve a product owner that can make decisions by collaborating with the team so that they can focus more on themselves.

-When the minds of the teammates are freed from the hustle and bustle of tools and processes, they tend to focus on the interaction among themselves and knockout any opposition or obstacle that comes in their way to glory.
+When teammates’ minds are freed from the hustle and bustle of tools and processes, they tend to focus on the interaction among themselves and knock out any opposition or obstacle that comes in their way to glory.

 Check out the best project management software for agile teams: